Convicted serial killer goes on trial in Stark County for additional victims

 CANTON, Ohio (WOIO) - A man convicted of murdering a North Royalton mom and her two daughters will now have a trial for the murders of a Lake Township couple.

-The trial for George Brinkman begins Tuesday in front of a three judge panel in Stark County Common Pleas Court.
+The trial for George Brinkman began Tuesday in front of a three-judge panel in Stark County Common Pleas Court.

 In December of 2018, Brinkman was sentenced to death in Cuyahoga County after being convicted of murdering Suzanne Taylor, 45, and her two daughters, Taylor Pifer, 21, and Kylie Pifer, 18.